SwaroopPK/ESP8266-NodeMCU-to-RPi-Data-Transfer/README.md

 * *Subscribe*, where a device does to retrieve a message from the broker.

-  By now hopefully you would have an idea how a MQTT network will looks or works like.
+  By now hopefully you would have an idea how a MQTT network might look or works like.

-  The common methods used to transfer data are as follows:
+  The common methods used to transfer data are:

   * Making use of [test.mosquitto.org](http://test.mosquitto.org/) server as a MQTT broker and sending the data via this server.